Yubico/webauthn-sign-kem-extensions/README.md

         `alg` MUST be a fully-specified COSEAlgorithmIdentifier.

-    1. If `up` does not equal the `UP` flag value to be returned in the authenticator data, return CTAP2_ERR_X.
+    1. TODO: NOT NEEDED?
+If `up` does not equal the `UP` flag value to be returned in the authenticator data, return CTAP2_ERR_X.
-    1. If `uv` does not equal the `UV` flag value to be returned in the authenticator data, return CTAP2_ERR_X.
+    1. TODO: NOT NEEDED?
+If `uv` does not equal the `UV` flag value to be returned in the authenticator data, return CTAP2_ERR_X.
-    1. If `be` does not equal the `BE` flag value to be returned in the authenticator data, return CTAP2_ERR_X.
+    1. TODO: NOT NEEDED?
+If `be` does not equal the `BE` flag value to be returned in the authenticator data, return CTAP2_ERR_X.

     1. Use `up`, `uv`, `be` and a per-credential authenticator secret as the seeds to deterministically regenerate the signing key pair with private key `p` and public key `P`.